xxh/xxh/README.md

 ### Vagrant based Plugin Development

-To develop plugins, [Vagrant](https://www.vagrantup.com) supports starting [many configurations](https://app.vagrantup.com/boxes/search) of
+To develop plugins, [Vagrant](https://www.vagrantup.com) supports starting [many configurations](https://app.vagrantup.com/boxes/search) of virtual machines using Virtualbox.

+### We have teams

-**We have teams.** If you're in a team it does not mean you have an obligation to do something.
+If you're in a team it does not mean you have an obligation to do something.
 The main goal of teams is to create groups of passionate people who could help or support solving complex problems.
 Some people could be an expert in one shell and a newbie in another shell and mutual assistance is the key to xxh evolution.
 [Ask join.](https://github.com/xxh/xxh/issues/50)